-In the past several months, our team have been warning OFW’s about the potential trouble that managed forex trading companies may bring them.
+In the past several months, our team has been warning OFW’s about the potential trouble that managed forex trading companies may bring them.
 But still a lot of them didn’t listen and fell prey to one of the predators.

 The name of the scamming forex trading monster in Singapore was Aureus Capital.
 Notoriously known as well as Amasis Capital back in Indonesia.
 Continue reading

 For the past two weeks, many of our members from the Truly Rich Club and OFW UsapangPiso groups have been asking whether it is good to invest in preferred shares being offered by Globe Telecoms.
 And there were a handful of questions as to what are the differences between common shares and preferred shares since the latter sounds relatively alien to them as new investors.

 Most new investors are familiar only about earning through investing in common shares as this what they initially learned from seminars or from other online resources.
 But common stock investors should also know is that investing in preferred shares is another way to earn in the stock market.
 Continue reading

 The New Rich Society is an online learning series about creating multiple sources of income.

 Its focus is to help Filipinos discover and learn different ways to make money, so they won’t have to rely on just their job salary.
 Continue reading

 Posted in Business, Community, Education, Investing, Life Lessons, Motivation, Personal Finance, Saving